Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 \paragraph{SM principle} On the other hand, the SM technique only requires one image, with an intensity profile $I_0(x,y)$; it then consists in the down sampling of that image with a period $T$, chosen as the integer closest to $\lambda_0 \equiv 2 \pi / \omega_0$ after scaling by the pixel ratio.
 After the interpolation of the intensity profiles, a number $T$ of phase-shifted Moiré fringe patterns of low frequency can be extrapolated, with the $t$-th image having an intensity $I_t$ such that

-with $\Psi(x,y)$ the phase that can then be extracted through a similar procedure as for the PSP method ($\Phi(x,y)$, $I_n$ and $N$ would have to be replaced by $\Psi(x,y)$, $I_t$ and $T$ respectively in equation \eqref{def_phi}).
-After a two-dimensional unwrapping of $\Psi$, $\Phi(x,y)$ is then determined by adding the sampling phase to $\Psi(x,y)$:
+with $\psi(x,y)$ the phase that can then be extracted through a similar procedure as for the PSP method ($\phi(x,y)$, $I_n$ and $N$ would have to be replaced by $\psi(x,y)$, $I_t$ and $T$ respectively in equation \eqref{def_phi}).
+After a two-dimensional unwrapping of $\psi$, $\phi(x,y)$ is then determined by adding the sampling phase to $\psi(x,y)$:

-\paragraph{ST-PSP principle} Since the phase information at each pixel can be extrapolated either temporally (PSP) or spatially (SM), the ST-PSP method combines both approaches to improve the accuracy and robustness of phase determination.
-This is achieved by processing a set of $N$ phase-shifted images, performing down-sampling and interpolation across all $N$ images.
-Using the $N$ phase-shifted images, the background intensity map $A$ and the contrast map $B$ can be determined \cite{2019_ri}, allowing for the normalization of intensity profiles.
-Subsequently, down-sampling and interpolation are applied to each image, resulting in a set of $N \times T$ images, with the normalized intensity $\overline{I_{n,t}}$ expressed as:
+\paragraph{ST-PSP principle} Since the phase information at each pixel can be extrapolated either temporally (PSP) or spatially (SM), the ST-PSP method combines both approaches to improve the accuracy and robustness of phase determination \cite{2019_ri}.
+This is achieved by processing a set of $N$ phase-shifted images and performing down-sampling and interpolation across all $N$ images.
+Using the $N$ phase-shifted images, the background intensity map $A$ and the contrast map $B$ can be determined, allowing for the normalization of intensity profiles.
+Subsequently, down-sampling and interpolation are applied to each image, resulting in a set of $N \times T$ images, with the $n$-th and $t$-th raw and normalized intensities $I_{n,t}$ and $\overline{I_{n,t}}$, respectively, expressed as: